dsmarsh/unBGPmlag/README.md

 file, and authorized public key for Ansible.
 - Vagrant/Vagrantfile: Vagrant definition to stand up virtual network

-#Physical Component
-- The network consists of 5 x 10Gb EdgeCore 5712-54X-O-AC-B and 7 x Switch EdgeCore 4600-54T-O-AC-B.
-- Servers are connected single attached to each leaf switch, not counting oob.
-- Leafs are connected with 4 x 10GE DAC to each spine.
-- Spines have 4 x 10GE connection to sec0 for internet/transit traffic.

-#Diagrams:

 #Install Instructions
 These steps will walk you through setting up your vagrant simulation environment

 1. [Management VM Setup](#management-vm-setup)
 +  [Git Setup for Automation Scripts](#git-setup-for-automation-scripts)